onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

 ```

 `{!create-bot-construct-url.md!}` and `{!congrats.md!}` are examples of
 a Markdown macro.
-Zulip has a macro-based Markdown/Jinja2 framework that
+Connect has a macro-based Markdown/Jinja2 framework that
-includes macros for common instructions in Zulip's webhooks/integrations
+includes macros for common instructions in OneHash Connect's webhooks/integrations
 documentation.

 See